laurafont/family-tree-fullstack-app/README.md

 # Project
 Who is that?
-Application where family members can create their own family tre and in general their family memories
+Application where family members can create their own family tree and in general their family memories

 ## Getting Started